HRKings/dnd5e-foundryvtt-itemcollection/README.md

 - Bags can contain any "items" (including spells, feats and other bags).
 Items can be added to a bag via drag and drop or the import button (which brings in the entire inventory).
 Items can be removed from a bag via drag and drop to a character inventory, bag, item directory or compendium according to permissions.
 Items can be exported to you inventory via buttons on the bag sheet.
 - Bags have a capacity indicating how much they can hold.
 A capacity of 0 means infinite.
 This can only be set by the GM.
 If you try and drop an from a bag or character inventory into a bag that is too heavy for the bag it will be added to your inventory instead.
 - Bags can be set to a fixed weight (as used in the encumberance calculation), think bag of holding (capacity 500, fixed weight 15) or a mule (fixed weight 0, capacity 690).
 - Bags can be unequipped by players or GM, so that their reported weight drops to 0 in your inventory (only bags with a capacity other than 0 can be unequipped).
-Bags with a fixed weight unaffected by equipping/unequipping the bag.
 - ![Multi Bags](images/Multi Bags.png)
 - You can create bags of standard equipment, e.g. adventurer's pack which can be dragged onto a character and imported into the inventory.
 The module ships with a sample compendium of a few bags that you might find useful.
 - At the GM's discretion (.e.g. module setting) items in bags can be converted to gold at a certain percentage of their value (another setting).
 The GM can choose to enable this when the party gets to a town to let them easily sell off accumulated loot.